matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 _Brief Description of system:_ The `core:archive` command is meant to be run as a cron job periodically archiving data based on a queue.
-The queue that controls what archives get launched is the `archive_invalidations` table. `core:archive` will both: insert into this table before processing each site and process the entries, launching the core archiving process for each valid entry.
+The queue that controls what archives get launched is the `archive_invalidations` table. `core:archive` will both: insert into this table before processing each site, and then process the entries, launching the core archiving process for each valid entry.

 ### Range Archiving vs All Others